manchenlee/query-gateway-microservice/README.md

 ### Semantic Router

+Given that this query gateway must handle high-concurrency demands, an external LLM-based approach is unsuitable due to latency and cost constraints.
+Conversely, while traditional NLP methods and regular expressions offer high efficiency, they fail to grasp semantic context and synonyms.
+As a result, we implemented a semantic router using an embedding-based classifier to bridge the gap between performance and linguistic understanding.

-The **Semantic Router** is implemented using an embedding-based classifier pipeline:
+The **Semantic Router** is implemented using the below pipeline:

 * **Embedding Model:** `intfloat/e5-small-v2`